f5devcentral/f5-agility-labs-iam/docs/class10/module1/module1.rst

 out for the pua_webtop service to operate correctly.

 ..
 NOTE::
    For this lab, the scripts have been preloaded to /tmp, and we will be using build_pua_offline.sh and using Offline Installation Method.
-The online instructions, in the event you wish to deploy in your own environment, can be located here:  https://raw.githubusercontent.com/billchurch/f5-pua/master/docs/PUA%20Solution%20Install%20Guide.docx
+The online instructions, in the event you wish to deploy in your own environment, can be located here:  https://raw.githubusercontent.com/billchurch/f5-pua/master/docs/PUA%20Solution%20Install%20Guide.docx  If the scripts do not appear in /tmp, they have also been copied to /root.

 Offline Installation Method